Uranium trioxide: Production and use

 Uranium trioxide is shipped between processing facilities in the form of a gel, most often from mines to conversion plants.
-When used for conversion, all uranium oxides are often called reprocessed uranium(RepU).

 Cameco Corporation, which operates at the world's largest uranium refinery at Blind River, Ontario, produces high-purity uranium trioxide.

 It has been reported that the corrosion of uranium in a silica rich aqueous solution forms uranium dioxide, uranium trioxide, and coffinite.
 In pure water, schoepite (UO2)8O2(OH)12·12(H2O) is formed in the first week and then after four months studtite (UO2)O2·4(H2O) was produced.
 This alteration of uranium oxide also leads to the formation of metastudtite, a more stable uranyl peroxide, often found in the surface of spent nuclear fuel exposed to water.
 Reports on the corrosion of uranium metal have been published by the Royal Society.

 Health and safety hazards

 Like all hexavalent uranium compounds, UO3 is hazardous by inhalation, ingestion, and through skin contact.
 It is a poisonous, slightly radioactive substance, which may cause shortness of breath, coughing, acute arterial lesions, and changes in the chromosomes of white blood cells and gonads leading to congenital malformations if inhaled.
 However, once ingested, uranium is mainly toxic for the kidneys and may severely affect their function.